landislab/landislab.github.io/home/index.md

 # News

-*06 Jan 2021*<br> We're hiring for a postdoc in computational phylogenetics.
+*06 Jan 2021*<br> We're hiring for a postdoc to study computational phylogenetics and biogeography.
 Application reviews begin 01 Feb 2021.
 Apply [here](https://bit.ly/3hJnoiJ)!

 *01 Jan 2021*<br> Our <i>Viburnum</i> work featured on the [cover](https://academic.oup.com/sysbio/issue/70/1) of this year's first issue of Systematic Biology!